 • Discuss potential solutions to emerging challenges for risk assessment and risk management.

-• Discuss, apply and critically evaluate methods for effect and exposure assessment of chemicals within the various risk assessment frameworks
+• Discuss methods for effect and exposure assessment of chemicals within the various risk assessment frameworks

 • Classify chemicals according to their hazards to humans and the environment